 We've committed a total food blogger fail.
 We've been making various versions of this vegan omelette for a while now and never bothered to write down the recipe!
 It's delicious and we've kept it from you!
 So sorry!
 But with the vegan breakfast challenge on this week, I went to town and made what I thought was a good staple breakfast idea!
 Watch it now!

-** makes 2 large and 4 small omelettes
+** makes 2 large omelettes

 omelette batter ingredients:

 2/3 brick of medium firm tofu (approx. 1 cup crumbled)

 1/2 C non-dairy milk (soy or almond)